Course Notes

 - Introduction to Latex – installing and how to type.

-- Detexify – To find a symbol you want to know.
+- detexify – To find a symbol you want to know.

 - Tex Stackexchange – question and answer service from the hive mind